jeremybytes/vslive2025-orlando/VSHOL03-csharp-workshop/Labs/Lab01/Lab00-ApplicationOverview.md

 }
 ```

 At the top of this method are several latitude/longitude locations.
 These are used to calculate sunrise and sunset times.
-The locations include "Vancouver, WA, USA" (where I live), "St. Louis, MO", and the Embassy Suites Hotel.
+The locations include "Vancouver, WA, USA" (where I live), "Orlando, FL", and the "Royal Pacific Hotel".
 The location value is passed to the `SolarServiceSunsetProvider`.
 Make sure that the location is close to where your computer thinks you are, otherwise, you may get unexpected values for sunrise and sunset times.

 Uncomment the 2 lines of code near the bottom: